Improved version of the PHOBOS Glauber Monte Carlo: Users' guide

 \subsubsection{runAndSaveNucleons}

 The macro {\tt runAndSaveNucleons()} generates a number of Monte Carlo events and saves an array of {\tt TGlauNucleon} objects for each event.
 It is also possible to use this function to print out the values stored in the nucleons by setting the verbosity parameter.
-The function takes as parameters the number of events to be generated, the collision system, the nucleon-nucleon cross section, the minimum separation distance, the verbosity flag and the output file name.
+The function takes as parameters the number of events to be generated, the collision system, the nucleon-nucleon cross section, the minimum separation distance, the verbosity flag, minimum and maximum impact parameter and the output file name.